Shebbel/Multi_macropad/JOURNAL.md

-# Multi_macropad
+# Modular leds
-A modular macropad system

-## 24.5.

-Hey, today I started the project by creating the github repository and researching.
-~1h

-## 26.5.

-I thought a lot about what modules I want to do and decided on a main module, a slider and a knob module.
-I also started researching and picking out parts
-~2h
+21.6.25
+I decided to change the project I will do, because i didnt manage to do the other project.
+I think that will be a bit easier for the beginning.